scipy/scipy/doc/source/tutorial/optimize.rst

 This is a typical linear sum assignment problem.
 We can use :func:`linear_sum_assignment` to solve it.

 The linear sum assignment problem is one of the most famous combinatorial optimization problems.
+Given a "cost matrix" :math:`C`, the problem is to choose

+- exactly one element from each row
+- without choosing more than one element from any column
+- such that the sum of the chosen elements is minimized (or maximized).

-When we are given a matrix :math:`C` known as a "cost matrix" and we want to match each row to a different column, we need to find a combinations of a row and a column which the sum of the corresponding entries is minimized (or maximized).
+In other words, we need to assign each row to one column such that the sum of the corresponding entries is minimized (or maximized).

 Formally, let X be a boolean matrix where :math:`X[i,j] = 1` iff row i is assigned to column j.
 Then the optimal assignment has cost